Aix-en-Provence, France - Institut d'Etudes Politiques

 *For a full listing of courses and course descriptions visit the Office of International Programs.

 PLEASE NOTE: Students who study abroad on Global Exchange programs should prepare for a highly independent and immersive experience.
 You will take courses with host university faculty and be held to the same academic policies and standards as local students.
 Academic support will vary across programs and often differs from the support you receive at Loyola.
 While the coursework and support may be different than what you are used to in the U.S., the grades you receive abroad will still factor into your LUC GPA.
 Check out our policies page for more information on academics.

 University Halls of Residence—A room in the residence hall is by far the most economical option but it is likely to have fewer facilities than those you might be accustomed to at your home university.
 However, they have the advantage of being very reasonably priced at 126.70 euros per month.
 You will be required to pay a deposit equivalent to one month's rent.
 Students should apply through the Loyola OIP.

 Private Student Residences—There are several private student residences which are more comfortable than the university residence halls but considerably more expensive (300–400 euros a month).

 Private Rooms and Apartments—Students at the IEP may prefer to rent accommodation in the old city center.
 Private landlords rent rooms and apartments to students.
 They are often unfurnished.
 You will probably have to pay a deposit equivalent to two month's rent.
 The International Relations office at IEP helps international students look for accommodation.
 The monthly cost range between 380 euros to 530 euros.

-Loyola tuition and IEP room and board
+IEP room and board

 Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal Stafford Loans, Federal Perkins Loan, Federal PLUS Loans, IL Monetary Award Program Grant (MAP), Loyola University Chicago Grants and Scholarships, Alternative Loans.